-Olympus E-M10 II versus Panasonic GX85
+Olympus E-M10 II vs Panasonic GX85

-The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in August 2015 and April 2016.
+The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were announced, respectively, in August 2015 and April 2016.
 Both the E-M10 II and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Olympus E-M10 II vs Panasonic GX85

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 II and the Panasonic GX85.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The E-M10 II can be obtained in three different colors (black, silver, brown), while the GX85 is available in two color-versions (black, silver).